Husna-Hussein/Loan-Eligibility-Prediction-Model/README.md

 ```

 This will provide a web interface that allows you to enter the values of the input features for a loan applicant and display the prediction result.
-# Data
-The dataset used for training and evaluation can be found in the data directory.

-# Contributing
-Contributions to this loan eligibility prediction model are welcome.
-If you find any issues or have suggestions for improvements,
-please open an issue or submit a pull request.
 Happy loan eligibility prediction!